sillevl/course-databases/data-exchange-formats/xml.md

 ## XML Structure

-Begins with an optional XML declaration to identify the document as XML document Verson attribute specifies the version of XML syntax
+Every XML document begins with an optional XML declaration to identify the document as XML document.
+A version attribute specifies the version of XML syntax.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>